-Capture your friends, family and important events and tell the story through photography.
-Learn about cameras, and how to plan, compose, light and exhibit your photos.
-Advance into wide-angle and telephoto lenses, filters, light meters and computer enhancement.
-Photographs are judged on composition, technique, and eye appeal.
+Tell your story through photography.
+This project helps capture unique and fun photos of friends, family, pets, nature and important events in your life that you want to document.
+Learn how to plan, compose, light and exhibit your photos.
+Learn the basics of using a smartphone or camera and advance into wide-angle and telephoto lenses, filters, light meters and computer enhancement.
+Photos are judged on composition, technique and appeal.